pagkly/Zed/Investopedia3/Modus Operandi.md

 ## Examples of Modus Operandi

-As an example, a [Ponzi scheme](https://www.investopedia.com/terms/p/ponzischeme.asp)'s M.O. involves taking money from new investors and using it to pay off existing investors, to create the appearance that the latter group of individuals is drawing impressive returns on their capital investments.
+As an example, a [[Ponzi scheme]](https://www.investopedia.com/terms/p/ponzischeme.asp)'s M.O. involves taking money from new investors and using it to pay off existing investors, to create the appearance that the latter group of individuals is drawing impressive returns on their capital investments.

 A straight-A student's M.O. might be to complete homework assignments before they are due, achieve a perfect attendance record, and visit with professors weekly during their office hours.